Elara6331/salix/README.md

 ### Ignoring errors

-If you'd like to ignore errors in an expression tag, you can do that by adding a question mark at the end.
+If you'd like to ignore errors in an expression tag, you can do that by adding a question mark after the pound symbol.

 ```html